CV

 • Applications

-• Microsoft Office, Mathematica, Vi/Vim, GNU Make, git (including use of GitHub).
+• Ovito, VESTA, Mathematica, Vi/Vim, Microsoft Office, GNU Make, git (including use of GitHub), and assorted Linux/Unix utilities.

 • Codes